Mexico: Tourism

-As of 2017, Mexico was the 6th most visited country in the world and had the 15th highest income from tourism in the world which is also the highest in Latin America.
-The vast majority of tourists come to Mexico from the United States and Canada followed by Europe and Asia.
-A smaller number also come from other Latin American countries.
+As of 2017, Mexico was the 6th most visited country in the world.
+It had the 15th highest income from tourism in the world and the highest in Latin America.
+The vast majority of tourists come to Mexico from the United States and Canada, followed by Europe and Asia.
+A smaller number come from other Latin American countries.
 In the 2017 Travel and Tourism Competitiveness Report, Mexico was ranked 22nd in the world, which was 3rd in the Americas.

-The coastlines of Mexico harbor many stretches of beaches that are frequented by sunbathers and other visitors.
-According to national law, the entirety of the coastlines are under federal ownership, that is, all beaches in the country are public.
+The coastlines of Mexico are rich in sunny stretches of beach.
+According to the Constitution of Mexico Article 27, the entirety of the coastlines is under federal ownership.
 On the Yucatán peninsula, one of the most popular beach destinations is the resort town of Cancún, especially among university students during spring break.
-Just offshore is the beach island of Isla Mujeres, and to the east is the Isla Holbox.
 To the south of Cancun is the coastal strip called Riviera Maya which includes the beach town of Playa del Carmen and the ecological parks of Xcaret and Xel-Há.
-A day trip to the south of Cancún is the historic port of Tulum.
-In addition to its beaches, the town of Tulum is notable for its cliff-side Mayan ruins.
-On the Pacific coast is the notable tourist destination of Acapulco.
-Once the destination for the rich and famous, the beaches have become crowded and the shores are now home to many multi-story hotels and vendors.
-Acapulco is home to renowned cliff divers: trained divers who leap from the side of a vertical cliff into the surf below.
-At the southern tip of the Baja California peninsula is the resort town of Cabo San Lucas, a town noted for its beaches and marlin fishing.
-Further north along the Sea of Cortés is the Bahía de La Concepción, another beach town known for its sports fishing.
+To the south of Cancún is the town of Tulum, notable for its ruins of Maya civilization.
+Other notable tourist destinations include Acapulco with crowded beaches and multi-story hotels on the shores.
+At the southern tip of the Baja California peninsula is the resort town of Cabo San Lucas, noted for its marlin fishing.
 Closer to the United States border is the weekend draw of San Felipe, Baja California.

+In Mexican cities along the Mexico–United States border, the most lucrative hospitality industry is now medical tourism, with remnants of the traditional motivations that drove tourists to Mexico's northern borderlands for nearly a century.
+Dominant medical tourism for tourism planning are the purchase of medication, dentistry, elective surgery, optometry, and chiropractic.